-This month marks the tenth anniversary of my first visit to St Kilda.
-To celebrate, I’ve taken a look back at the long personal journey I’ve been on with these inspirational islands.
+This month marks the tenth anniversary of my first visit to an inspirational group of islands.
+To celebrate, I’ve taken a look back at the long personal journey I’ve been on with St Kilda, illustrated with my photography.

 A chance fleeting moment can change your life.

 In the summer of 2002, aged 16 and on my first visit to the Western Isles, I spent a day on the island of Berneray in the Sound of Harris.
 The sun shone as my parents and I crossed the machair and gazed west over a golden beach and turquoise waters.
 It was idyllic.
 Something on the horizon caught my father’s eye; two shapes, which I now know to be Hirta, Dùn and Soay on the left, and Boreray, Stac Lee and Stac an Armin on the right.

 “That must be St Kilda!” he exclaimed; to which I answered, “What’s St Kilda?”
 He briefly told me about a remote archipelago in the North Atlantic, evacuated in 1930, where people had climbed cliffs and stacks to harvest seabirds and their eggs.
 That caught my attention.
 I lifted a pair of binoculars to my eyes and soaked up the view of the islands, knowing that I was looking at something special.
 That moment will live in my memory forever and I’ll be eternally grateful that St Kilda wasn’t shrouded in cloud that day.

 I’m going to hazard a guess and say that the average teenager doesn’t request a copy of Tom Steel’s ‘The Life and Death of St Kilda’ for their 17th birthday.
 Thankfully I’ve never been a fan of being average and this was one of the first books I acquired on the Scottish islands.
 My bookcase now groans under the weight of island literature and a disproportionate amount is dedicated to St Kilda.